 It is important to understand that you can’t just put your current service model on top of the cloud and expect it to work.
 Just like you can’t turn VHS into video streaming.
 The building blocks and concept are fundamentally different, and this applies just as much to cloud.
 You will need to start from afresh and build your cloud estate over time.

 This is where consultancy is important in building resilience into an organization’s roadmap and ensuring it maps with innovation plans.
 Organizations, no matter how large, only have so many competencies.
-Trusted partners like Orange Business services can help fill the gaps and provide invaluable expertise in cloud-native security, continuous compliance and sustainability around tooling, for example.
+Trusted partners like Orange Business can help fill the gaps and provide invaluable expertise in cloud-native security, continuous compliance and sustainability around tooling, for example.

 It is time to start thinking cloud native